 Compared to the Aura by Fishman, the Venue boasts quite an interesting and no less alluring design.
 The exterior is not as compact as the Fishman Aura.
-In fact, the housing is considerably larger than most pre – amps nowadays.
+In fact, the housing is considerably larger than most pre–amps nowadays.
 This choice of design allows LR Baggs to cram in as many features its consumers may need in one single unit.
-The rugged design is also the testament to its sturdiness, ensures the pre – amps pass the test of time.
+The rugged design is also the testament to its sturdiness, ensuring the pre–amp pass the test of time.

 Similar to the Fishman Aura, the interface of the Venue can put off novice users, packing ten control knobs in total.
 In the hand of a dedicated player, the Venue shines at reflecting the inside emotions and passions within.
 The control it offers can be employed to tune the natural sound of the guitar to perfection, recreate and materialize the melody its maker has in mind.
-The EQ cluster on this pre – amp is one of the most accurate one can find, rivaling the Aura by Fishman.
-The Venue does not offer fancy features such as pre – installed images like its rival Fishman, instead, it has two footswitches: Boost gives you an upgrade in volume while the second one, the Mute – tune, silences the output of the pre – amps and engage the tuner.
+The EQ cluster on this pre–amp is one of the most accurate one can find, rivaling the Aura by Fishman.
+The Venue does not offer fancy features such as pre–installed images like its rival Fishman, instead, it has two footswitches: Boost gives you an upgrade in volume while the second one, the Mute – tune, silences the output of the pre–amps and engages the tuner.

 3. Best Chorus Pedals For Acoustic Guitar

-Guitars are one of the most versatile instrument the world has to offer.
-Excel in almost every genre, from light and uplifting country and pop music to heavy metal, no doubt the effects accessories for guitars are so much diverse.
-One of those effects popularized by artist in the 80s, the chorus effects may as well take the spotlight.
+Guitars are one of the most versatile instruments the world has to offer.
+Excelling in almost every genre, from light and uplifting country and pop music to heavy metal, no doubt the effects accessories for guitars are so diverse.
+One of those effects popularised by artists in the 80s, the chorus effects may as well take the spotlight.

-The chorus effect, generated by the chorus pedal, splits the signals into parts and delay them.
-It also thickens and color the sound from the instrument.
-In Layman’s term, plugged in the chorus pedal will result in the guitar sounding as if backed by multiple guitarist, creating a “chorus”.
-The pedal knobs should allow approximately three knobs control, namely the depth, rate and tone, this number will differ depends on the purpose of each.
+The chorus effect, generated by the chorus pedal, splits the signals into parts and delays them.
+It also thickens and colours the sound from the instrument.
+In Layman’s term, plugging in the chorus pedal will result in the guitar sounding as if backed by multiple guitarists, creating a “chorus”.
+The pedal knobs should allow approximately three knob control, namely the depth, rate and tone, this number will differ depending on the purpose of each.